Drusus Julius Caesar: Career

-The revolt in Pannonia
+Revolt in Pannonia

 The three legions in Pannonia (VIII Augusta, XIX Hispana, and XV Apollinaris) were under the command of Junius Blaesus, who allowed his men a rest from military duties to mourn the death of Augustus.
 There was a breakdown in discipline, and the soldiers stopped obeying orders as a result.
 They soon became restless and lashed out against their officers, including Blaesus and a prefect named Aufidienus Rufus.
 Having been dispatched with two Praetorian cohorts, Drusus and Praetorian prefect Sejanus reached the Pannonian legions at Emona on 26 September.

 The soldiers met with him upon his arrival and let Drusus into their entrenchments.
 The soldiers were rowdy, but as Tacitus says:

 At last, in an interval of the uproar, Drusus read his father's letter, in which it was fully stated that he had a special care for the brave legions with which he had endured a number of campaigns; that, as soon as his mind had recovered from its grief, he would lay their demands before the Senators; that meanwhile he had sent his son to concede unhesitatingly what could be immediately granted, and that the rest must be reserved for the Senate, which ought to have a voice in showing either favour or severity.